-The tooth-colored “bumps” placed on teeth during clear aligner treatment.
+The tooth-colored “bumps” are placed on teeth during clear aligner treatment.
 They help move the teeth while a patient wears aligners.
 They are removed once treatment is complete.

-A metal ring, usually on a back tooth, that is cemented to a tooth for strength and anchorage.
+A metal ring, usually on a back tooth, is cemented to a tooth for strength and anchorage.

-How top and bottom teeth come together.
+How the top and bottom teeth come together.
 Ideally, each tooth meets its opposite tooth in a way that promotes functions such as biting, chewing and speaking.
 A bad bite is called a malocclusion.
 The goal of orthodontic treatment is to create an individualized healthy bite (ability to bite, chew, speak).
 When teeth and jaws are in proper positions, it creates a pleasing appearance.